parnoldx/mail/README.md

   * If you move a address to these categories - add filters and move all emails to the corresponding folders
   * Emails will be presented in a feed like view

-* Behavior in other clients (mobil)
-  * Important will be the normal Inbox just like today
-  * Feed and Paper trail will not be in folders and must be activly opened.
-Since these mails are not time relevant this is just fine.
-  * Screened out mails will not hit the mailbox

 * Contact Page
   * Show a contact page, with all mails, categorisation, attachments and so on
   * If you change category move and adapt filters